Bar Florine

 Planning Your Visit

 Bar Florine is located at 163 East 92nd Street in Carnegie Hill.
-The venue's hours, booking method, and price range are not confirmed in current editorial data, so contacting the venue directly before visiting is advisable.
+The venue's hours are Wed to Sun evenings, and it is walk-in friendly.
 The Star Wine List 2026 recognition is the primary verified credential for the program.

 Cuisine and Awards Snapshot